APPLICATION STRATEGY 2021: New Mexico Sheep & Antelope

 Late rifle - 35 permits

-Just because a unit shows “X%” of public land does not mean all of that land is accessible without crossing private property, essentially meaning it is landlocked.
+Note: Just because a unit shows “X%” of public land does not mean all of that land is accessible without crossing private property, essentially meaning it could be landlocked.
 Take a close look at the maps prior to applying.

 What to expect when I apply for antelope in New Mexico